-In fact, this temple is also used by Goa tourism as a representative of all temples in Goa for any promotional activity.
-You can find this blue temple on all Goa tourism brochures.
+In fact, it is also used by Goa tourism as a representative of all temples in Goa for any promotional activity.
+You can find this one on all Goa tourism brochures.

-Mangeshi temple was originally located in Cortalim on the banks of Zuari river which were respectively known as Khushasthali and Agashi.
-A new temple has been built at the original spot but the real practicing temple continues to be in Priol village near Ponda, where it has stood for 400+ years.
+It was originally located in Cortalim on the banks of Zuari river which were respectively known as Khushasthali and Agashi.
+A new shrine has been built at the original spot but the real practicing shrine continues to be in Priol village near Ponda, where it has stood for 400+ years.

 Devaki Krishna Temple, Marcel

-Devaki Krishna is a unique temple located in the village of Marcel.
+Devaki Krishna is a unique one located in the village of Marcel.
 Also pronounced as Marcel that was originally called MahaShaila.
-It is a temple dedicated to motherly emotion with mother Devaki holding the child Krishna in her arms.
+It is dedicated to motherly emotion with mother Devaki holding the child Krishna in her arms.

-From Chorao, this temple was initially shifted to Mayem near Bicholim.
+From Chorao, it was initially shifted to Mayem near Bicholim.
 And then to its current location in Marcel.

-Most temples in Goa belong to Shiva-Shakta sect so I was quite keen to know the history of Devaki Krishna temple.
-And my guess is that this temple may have its origins in the Bhakti movement that was pretty strong in medieval times.
+Most belong to Shiva-Shakta sect so I was quite keen to know the history of Devaki Krishna temple.
+And my guess is that this may have its origins in the Bhakti movement that was pretty strong in medieval times.
 When Bhakti poets took center stage in keeping Hinduism alive.

 Legend of Devaki Krishna

-Legend of Devaki Krishna temple though dates back to the days of Mahabharata.
+Legend of Devaki Krishna though dates back to the days of Mahabharata.
 It is said that when Krishna & Balarama were fighting Jarasandha on the Gomanchala Parvat, Devaki got anxious.
 And she traveled all the way to Gomanchal.
 She, however, did not recognize Krishna as she only knew him as a child.
 So Krishna took a child form for her once again.
 And she lifted him in her arms and that is how they are worshiped by the devotees till date.

-Temple website has the detailed history of the temple as well as Saraswat Brahmins of Goa.
+Their website has a detailed history, as well as Saraswat Brahmins.

-No Photography is allowed inside any of these temples in Goa.
+No Photography is allowed inside.
 A few of them gave me permission to take a picture for this blog.
 While others asked me to take pictures from outside only.